 Data Subject Requests Procedure

 Synergy Professions is a trading name of Capital Options Ltd (Reg. no. 06071810).
-Registered office is at: 61 King Street, Wrexham LL11 1HR.
+Registered office is at: 5-7 Beatrice Street, Oswestry, Shropshire, SY11 1QE.
 Authorised and regulated by the Financial Conduct Authority – Firm Reference Number 724807

 The GDPR (General Data Protection Regulation) creates some new Rights for Data Subjects as well as strengthening existing Rights.
 As a Data Controller, Synergy Professions must be able to comply with these Rights.
 The GDPR provides the following Rights for individuals: